zilexa/Homeserver/filesystem/README.md

 Where UUID= the UUID of the drive.
 In case of BTRFS RAID1, just use the UUID of the first drive.

 ### _Option 2: multiple drives pooled via MergerFS_
-If you have multiple drives that need to be pooled, you merge them via MergerFS. for example: `/mnt/disks/cache/Users` `/mnt/disks/data1/Users` and `/mnt/disks/data2/Users`:
+If you have multiple drives that need to be pooled, you merge them via MergerFS. for example:
-The line in FSTAB looks like this (do not copy paste this lines, use the mergerfs examples here instead!).
-Note the long list of arguments have been carefully chosen for high performance while maintaining stability.
+`/mnt/disks/data1/Users` and `/mnt/disks/data2/Users`  \
+`/mnt/disks/data0/Media` and `/mnt/disks/data3/Media`  \
+To merge/pool the Users drives and the Media drives, you simply add a line in FSTAB for each desired pool, using MergerFS as filesystem:
 ```
 /mnt/disks/data1/Users:/mnt/disks/data2/Users /mnt/pool/Users fuse.mergerfs ...
 /mnt/disks/data0/Media:/mnt/disks/data3/Media /mnt/pool/Media fuse.mergerfs ...
 ```
+1. This is an incomplete example, go to [the example fstab](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab) and copy the first MergerFS example line into your fstab.
-Copy the MergerFS example line, change the paths of your drive to reflect your situation.
-Next you can optionally change a few arguments to your desire:
+2. Change the paths of your drive to reflect your situation.
+3. You can optionally change a few arguments to your desire:
   - FSNAME: a name to identify your pool for the OS.
 Not important.
   - MINFREESPACE: when this threshold has been reached, the disk is considered full and depending on the MergerFS policy it will write to the next drive.
   - POLICY: MergerFS will follow a _Least Free Space (LFS)_ policy; filling up disk by disk starting with the first disk.
 This way, you always know where your data is stored.
 You can also choose a different policy for example to fill each drive equally by always selecting the drive with the _most free space (MFS)_ and there are lots of other policies.
 [The policies are documented here](https://github.com/trapexit/mergerfs#policy-descriptions).
 No need to change unless you know what you are doing.
-- The rest of the long list of arguments have carefully been chosen for high performance.
+  - The rest of the long list of arguments have carefully been chosen for high performance while maintaining stability.

 ### _Option 3: MergerFS with Tiered Cache_
 If you do use MergerFS [Tiered Caching](https://github.com/zilexa/Homeserver/blob/master/filesystem/FILESYSTEM-EXPLAINED.md#mergerfs-bonus-ssd-tiered-caching) do the following: